 The WoRDSS project provides an open-access source of quality taxonomic information and imagery on deep-sea species and at the same time enhances the WoRMS database through the provision of images, new sources and editorship.
 We welcome contributions and corrections.

 The current criteria for inclusion in the WoRDSS database is a sample depth of greater than 500m, including both pelagic and benthic species.
 If a species has been recorded below 500m, it may be included in the database, even if it ranges shallower than this depth.
-Hence the database includes many species which have traditionally been viewed as shallow-water species, but have been recorded from the deep sea.
+Hence the database includes many species which have traditionally been viewed as shallow-water species, but have been occasionally recorded from the deep sea.
+The register, therefore, may include species that are not native in the deep sea habitat, but range into it under certain circumstances.

 The 500m criterion has been chosen as it is a depth at which seasonal variation in physical parameters (e.g temperature and salinity (Thistle 2003)) as well as the influence of sunlight becomes minimal.
 Species recorded below 500m, but are known to range above 500m, are also included as they may contribute significantly to the ecology of the deep ocean ecosystem and are likely to be encountered in deep-sea samples.